 This journal entry dove into racism, social history, art history and the controversies that lie within.
 The trauma endured by victims of intimate partner violence can not be compared to a word drawn onto paper.
 A word with one of the richest, nastiest, and most complex ranges of meaning in the English language, whether painted, drawn, written or sung will resonate loudly and be a catalyst for awareness anywhere it lands, no matter how it is released.
 Artists continue to use art as a spark to critical conversations around universal issues.
 Intimate partner violence in a cross cultural relationship is complex.
 If the abuser is black, and the victim is white, they may often times silence the victim by calling her a racist if she calls the police or goes to the authorities.
 My abuser did just that every time I ran from his violent behavior.
 The attempts to lure me back sometimes started with promises to change.
 The threats would follow, or vice versa.

-In this journal entry I confront the pressing issue, and his attack on my character as I finally broke free, and I strike back with full force, from the gut that was physically punched, and the mind that was once skillfully, insidiously and deviously manipulated by the narcissistic abuser.
+In this journal entry I confront the pressing issue, and his attack on my character as I finally broke free, and I strike back with full force, from the gut that was physically punched, and the mind that was once skillfully, insidiously and deviously manipulated by the violent narcissistic abuser.

 The entries above reflect the words used by racists, referring to white women who have intimate relations with black men, and vice versa.
 With every line, curve, and stroke, I was keenly aware of the word's toxicity, and place in these times and history, as I drew each letter with my Magnum Sharpie.
 Pressuring each letter to fit, stretch tall and narrow to fill each page, I knew I was giving the perpetrator what he bargained for.
 This act does not make me a racist.
-It makes me profoundly aware of his tactics.
-This act does not relieve the abuser of being held accountable for physically, sexually, mentally and emotionally abusing me.
+It makes me profoundly aware of his tactics and schemes.
+This entry does not relieve the abuser of being held accountable for physically, sexually, mentally and emotionally abusing me.
 Like most victims, I knew the road for justice would be challenging.
 I knew in order for him to battle with the truth, and not face the consequences for his actions, he would have to lie, as brutally as he treated me.

 *Flying monkeys (popular psychology):